Health Topics A-Z

-Here is information on common concerns of college students.
-This information may be helpful but if you would like more in depth consultation about these or any health related topic, our providers welcome you to schedule an appointment.
+These are common topics of interest to college students.
+If you would like more in depth consultation about these or any health related topic, please call the Student Health Center at (503) 352-2269 to schedule an appointment!

 Seasonal Affective Disorder

 Getting A Good Night's Sleep: Tips and Support

 You may feel like you are too busy studying, working or having fun to slow down and get a healthy amount of sleep.
 In addition, daily stressors may be making it difficult for you to get quality sleep.
 Here are some tips and support (pdf).